+Peg Perego has a tradition of creating higher quality products with attention to manufacturing detail, and the Nido is no exception.
 The Nido has firm padding for good support and soft fabric for comfort.
-The fabric isn't as soft as the Peg Perego Primo Viaggio 4-35, but it is the second softest in the group.
+The material isn't as soft as the other Pegs, but it isn't rough and is comparable to the likes of the Chicco Fit2 and Cybex Aton 2.
 The shell feels solid and doesn't have any rough plastic edges.
-The fabric fits the shell nicely with a smooth self-contained look.
+The fabric fits the frame nicely with a smooth self-contained look.
 The canopy is the largest one in the review offering significantly more coverage than the standard infant car seat.
-The size is especially cool if you plan to use your carrier with a stroller and the stroller canopies often are not useable with a car seat in place.
+The size is especially convenient if you plan to use your carrier with a stroller, as the stroller canopies often are not useable with a car seat in place.

-In comparison, the higher ranking Peg Perego Primo Viaggio 4-35 only weighs 9.6 lbs.
-If you don't need to travel very far with the carrier in a suburban environment, then weight may not be something you give much "weight" to, but if you need to cart baby from your apartment 5 floors up and around the city streets, then it is something to keep in mind.
+The Nido carrier is heavy, with a weight of 10.6 lbs.
+It isn't the heaviest option in the group, but every pound counts if you need to tote your little one for very far in a car seat carrier.
+If you don't need to travel very far with the carrier in a suburban environment, then weight may not be something you give much "weight" to, but if you need to cart baby from your apartment five floors up and around the city streets, then it is something to keep in mind.

 This Peg seat is compatible with Peg Perego strollers without the need for adapters.
 This ability is a nice feature that cuts down on the loose items you can potentially lose while strolling with your baby.
 Given the newness of this seat, it is hard to say which stroller brands offer compatibility.
 We encourage parents to consider using a baby carrier for infants instead of a stroller.
 We find it is an excellent way to bond, keep your hands free, and prevent crying while out and about; plus, you don't have to worry about a stroller.